PaddiM8/Sheet2Dictionary/README.md

 4. This will prompt you to enable the Google Sheets API.
 Simply follow [the link](https://developers.google.com/sheets/api/quickstart/python?authuser=1) and enable it.
 After that, download the configuration and place `credentials.json` in the `gen` directory.
 Run `gen.pỳ` again, and follow the instructions.
 4. Open index.html in a browser

+## Troubleshooting
+* When running the commands above, make sure you're in your operating systems command line/terminal.
+* If you get an error saying pip3 is not defined, [https://stackoverflow.com/a/41501815](try following this answer) to get something like `C:\path\to\python\Scripts\pip3` and replace that with 'pip3' in the command above.

 ## Spreadsheet
 The spreadsheet consists of the following columns: